explorable-viz/esop2025/ESOP-revision-plan.md

   (And mere disjointness-as-sets would be insufficient to avoid collisions, so this is important.)

 ### Algorithms for ▽_G, etc
-- [ ] [3.6] Need to do a better job of making the importance of slicing the graph (as opposed to the IO relation) clear, since "computing" ▽_G is completely trivial if it simply means ▽_R(G).
+- [ ] [3.6] Need to revisit the presentation here.
+"Computing" ▽_G is completely trivial if it simply means ▽_R(G), so somehow we have to put slicing the graph centre-stage (as opposed to simply deriving its IO relation and going from there to ▽).